MeNicefellow/Intelligent_RolePlaying_Sandbox/README.md

 ## Role Play Scenarios

 This repository comes with two role play scenarios for you to explore.
 We are constantly working on creating more engaging and diverse scenarios for our users.
-More Role Play scenarios will be added to our Huggingface Page.
-You can check them out at [DrNicefellow's Huggingface Page](https://huggingface.co/DrNicefellow).
+More Role Play scenarios can be found our Huggingface Project.
+You can check them out at [DrNicefellow/WorryFree_RolePlaying_Scenarios-v1](https://huggingface.co/datasets/DrNicefellow/WorryFree_RolePlaying_Scenarios-v1).

 ## TODO